-Development means physical, intellectual, emotional, social or behavioural development; Health includes physical and mental health;
+Development means physical, intellectual, emotional, social or behavioural development; Health includes physical and mental health:

-Ill-treatment includes sexual abuse and other forms of ill-treatment which are not physical.
+III-treatment includes sexual abuse and other forms of ill-treatment which are not physical.

-Abuse and Neglect are forms of maltreatment.
+Abuse, neglect and exploitation are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them, or, more rarely, by a stranger.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse They may be abused by an adult or adults or another child or children.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse They may be abused by an adult or adults or another child or children including where they see, hear or experience its effects of domestic violence.